 You can now access other customers and the accounts they own through your own user name.
 By adding multi-user access to your existing user name, you effectively extend your reach by being able to access other people's accounts.
-The nice part: You don't need to remember another set of user names and passwords, and you don't need to log in and out of Bing Ads to view different accounts owned by other people.
+The nice part: You don't need to remember another set of user names and passwords, and you don't need to log in and out of Microsoft Advertising to view different accounts owned by other people.

 Along with access, you'll be assigned one of four user roles that gives permissions to perform specific account tasks.
 You can be a Super Admin, a Standard User, an Advertiser Campaign Manager, or a Viewer for each customer you have access to.
 (See About user roles for more details.)